cublybear/FED_S10267698_S10267129_assignment2/README.md

 ## Testing
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-1. Testing jy:
-   1. Go to the "Contact Us" page
+## 1. Account Page
-   2. Try to submit the empty form and verify that an error message about the required fields appears
+1. **Empty form input**: Try to submit empty form in sign up page, an alert will show.
-   3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-   4. Try to submit the form with all inputs valid and verify that a success message appears.
+2. **Wrong password**: Try to submit the form with a wrong password, an alert will pop up.

 ## 2. Product Details Page
 1. **Add to Cart (No Size Selected)**: Try adding a product to the cart without selecting a size.
 An alert should pop up, preventing the product from being added to the cart.